jmonlong/manu-vgsv/manuscript.md

 ### Availability of data and material

-The commands used to run the analyses presented in this study are available at [github.com/vgteam/sv-genotyping-paper](https://github.com/vgteam/sv-genotyping-paper) (ZENODO DOI WHEN READY).
+The commands used to run the analyses presented in this study are available at [github.com/vgteam/sv-genotyping-paper](https://github.com/vgteam/sv-genotyping-paper)[@rXSPQWTb].
 The datasets generated and/or analysed during the current study are also listed in this repository.

 The scripts to generate the manuscript, including figures and tables, are available at [github.com/jmonlong/manu-vgsv](https://github.com/jmonlong/manu-vgsv).